AoyanLiang/PVD-HEA/README.md

 LAMMPS and OVITO
 ## Goal
 Investigate the effect of atomic size difference on the microstructure formation in HEA films.
+## Preliminary results
+An increased atomic size difference results in a FCC to amorphous phase transition in HEAs.

 ![PVD process](https://github.com/AoyanLiang/PVD-HEA/blob/main/example.gif).